LayerManager/layman/doc/rest.md

   - *identifier*: String.
 Identifier of metadata record in CSW instance.
   - *record_url*: String.
 URL of metadata record accessible by web browser, probably with some editing capabilities.
   - *csw_url*: String.
 URL of CSW endpoint.
 It points to CSW endpoint of Micka.
   - *comparison_url*: String.
-URL of [GET Layer Metadata Comparison](#get-layer-metadata-comparison).
+URL of [GET Workspace Layer Metadata Comparison](#get-workspace-layer-metadata-comparison).
   - *status*: Status information about metadata import and availability.
-See [GET Layer](#get-layer) **wms** property for meaning.
+See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **access_rights**:
   - **read**: Array of strings.
 Names of [users](./models.md#user) and [roles](./models.md#role) with [read access](./security.md#Authorization).
   - **write**: Array of strings.
 Names of [users](./models.md#user) and [roles](./models.md#role) with [write access](./security.md#Authorization).

-### PATCH Layer
+### PATCH Workspace Layer
 Update information about existing layer.
 First, it deletes sources of the layer, and then it publishes them again with new parameters.
-The processing chain is similar to [POST Layers](#post-layers).
+The processing chain is similar to [POST Workspace Layers](#post-workspace-layers).

 Response to this request may be returned sooner than the processing chain is finished to enable asynchronous processing.

 It is possible to upload data files asynchronously, which is suitable for large files.
-See [POST Layers](#post-layers).
+See [POST Workspace Layers](#post-workspace-layers).

 #### Request
 Content-Type: `multipart/form-data`, `application/x-www-form-urlencoded`

-Parameters have same meaning as in case of [POST Layers](#post-layers).
+Parameters have same meaning as in case of [POST Workspace Layers](#post-workspace-layers).

 Body parameters:
 - *file*, file(s) or file name(s)